Let’s go outside! Here’s your diaper bag check list.

 If you let your baby use one, then you will understand the importance of having at least one in your bag.

 A clean set of clothes

 Babies pee, poop, and vomit all the time.
-This is a fact all parents get to know very quickly.
-Unless you plan on making a fashion statement with shoulder stains, it is smart to bring at least two small burping cloths to help catch any spit-up.
-For any other accidents, you will need to have a full change of clothes for your baby.
+This is something parents discover very quickly.
+Unless you plan on making a fashion statement with shoulder stains, it could be smart to bring at least two small burping cloths to help catch any spit-up.
+For any other accidents, you might want to have a full change of clothes for your baby.

 Fold up the changing pad and slide it against one side of the diaper bag.
 This will ensure you find it in a flash when needed.

 A rash is never nice, and an uncomfortable baby is certainly not nice.
 Having a tube of diaper rash cream on hand, that can relieve some of the irritation, can be a real lifesaver.

 You could argue that these are essentials, but baby’s favorite soft toy or some little toys can be a great comforter when they start to get a little cranky or cannot fall asleep in a new environment.

 When your baby is old enough for solid foods it could be handy to have some snacks on hand just in case.
 It can satisfy a hungry baby for just those few extra moments until you get home or reach an eatery.
 Plus, it’s always nice to have a snack for yourself hidden in there, too.

 Having a little bottle of water with you is also a good idea.
 Just in case you get thirsty or clean the face of your little one after spitting up a bit.
 Even when you need to prepare some formula you know for sure that your own water is safe to use.